-The 2020 Election Day is November 3rd, 2020.
-Electoral voting will be announced for the US presidential election in the evening of November 3rd, unless there are outstanding circumstances that warrant a recount of voting results.
+Electoral voting will be announced for the US presidential election at the end of voting day, unless there are outstanding circumstances that warrant a recount of voting results.
 Mark the day on your calendar, in your phone, and on your fridge with a custom magnet customized with voting artwork from the Shutterfly Art Library.

 Individual votes make up the popular vote in US presidential elections.
 When you vote for a candidate, your vote counts toward selecting a group of electors.
 Electors for each state then cast their vote for president, and they typically vote for their political party.
 Read more on the electoral college system below.

 Once you have sent in your mail in ballot, you can check the status of your vote online by checking with your state’s vote tracking system.
 Track your vote by confirming that your ballot has been received well before the deadline and ensure your vote counts.
 Every vote counts.